ATTENTION! Information on the public traffic:

 On the following pages you will find all the necessary information for your doctorate procedure, along with the required forms.

 The subtopics explain the doctoral project in chronological order.
 Please read everything!

 Steps 1 - 4 require your intervention!
 Please take a close look at these points at the corresponding moment.

 - Step 1: entry into the doctorate list

 - Step 2: opening of the doctorate procedure

 - Step 4: publication of the thesis (the last steps to receiving the doctorate certificate)

 In addition, all doctoral students are required to register at the university.
 This means that doctoral students must be either enrolled or registered in the Student Secretariat from the beginning of the doctoral phase until they receive their certificate!
-For more information on registration and enrollment as a doctoral student, an overview of the doctoral subjects and the possibility to enroll as a doctoral student, please visit the university's page "Registration of doctoral students"
+For more information about and on how to register or enroll as a doctoral student, please visit the University's website at "Anmeldung von Promotionen" under step 2.